Jude Mitchell

 • Matlab code to make and show movies

-• Recent Posters at Conferences:
+• Older Posters at Conferences:

 • Attention-dependent reductions in response variability in area V4 associated with changes in spike power spectra and burstiness.
 JF Mitchell, KA Sundberg, and JH Reynolds COSYNE.
 2008 [pdf]